-The men’s team made a splash in Vancouver at the 2010 Winter Games not only for a suave sweeping style, but for the terrifically tacky trousers that quickly became the team’s trademark.
+The men’s team made a splash at the last two Winter Olympics not only for their suave sweeping style, but for the terrifically tacky trousers that quickly became the team’s trademark.

 The pants came about by lucky accident when team member Christoffer Svae was sent scrabbling online for a quick kit replacement (the curlers' way of saying "uniform") after a supplier shipped the wrong gear just weeks before pre-Olympic training.
 When he came across the site for Loudmouth sporting pants, he struck gold.
 He ordered matching golf pants in red, white and blue argyle (pictured below) – a pattern predominantly sported by fans of the University of Mississippi Rebels – and the rest is curling history.